-Non-Allowable Costs - Any costs that are incurred either before the start of the project period or after the expiration of the project period are not allowable.
+Non-Allowable Costs - Any costs that are incurred either before the start of the project period of after the expiration of the project period are not allowable.
 Costs that are deemed not reasonable and/or necessary for the successful completion of the project are not allowable.
 Other unallowable costs include, but are not limited to: land acquisition, bonuses or commissions, lobbying, fund raising, corporate formation, entertainment, sporting events, credit card fees, tips, bar charges/alcoholic beverages, laundry services, etc.

 Match Requirements - Match is a specified amount of non-federal funds designated to be used for the proposed project in addition to the federal award amount.
 Match may either be cash or in-kind.
-Acceptable examples of in-kind match include office space, employer benefits, staff salary, or volunteer time that has been awarded a dollar value (see Volunteers).
+Cash match includes cash spent for project-related costs.
+In-kind match includes, but is not limited to, the valuation of non-cash contributions.
+In-kind may be in the form of services, supplies, real property, and equipment.